David Drew (politician): Political career

 Drew briefly served on Stevenage Borough Council for a year in 1981.
 He was a Member of Stroud District Council from 1987 to 1995 and Gloucestershire County Council from 1992 to 1997.
 He was also elected to Stonehouse Town Council in 1987 and served as Stroud Constituency Labour Party secretary in 1992.

 Drew unsuccessfully contested Stroud at the 1992 general election, but defeated incumbent Conservative Roger Knapman at the 1997 general election.
 He increased his majority in 2001 and narrowly held the seat with a majority of 350 votes in 2005.
 Drew was defeated by Conservative Neil Carmichael at the 2010 general election.

 Drew made his maiden speech on 17 June 1997.
-He was a member of the Agriculture Committee, later the Environment, Food and Rural Affairs Committee, from 1999 to 2010.
+He was a member of the Agriculture Select Committee, later the Environment, Food and Rural Affairs Committee, from 1999 to 2010.

 Drew returned to Stroud District Council at the 2011 local elections, elected to represent Farmhill and Paganhill ward.
 He unsuccessfully contested Stroud once again in 2015, but won the seat from Carmichael at the 2017 general election with a majority of 687 votes.
 Shortly after re-election, he was appointed to his first front bench role in July 2017, as Shadow Minister for Farming and Rural Affairs.

 He lost his seat to Conservative Siobhan Baillie at the 2019 general election, when he also faced a challenge from Green Party candidate Molly Scott Cato.
 Drew defeated Scott Cato to win a seat on Gloucestershire County Council in 2021, and narrowly missed-out on election to Stroud District Council.